Kentucky could make it a crime to 'dox' minors

 FRANKFORT, Ky.
-(AP) - Months after a Kentucky high school student was vilified following his interaction with a Native American protester, the state legislature is advancing a bill that would make it a crime to publish personal information of a child online with the intent to harass or intimidate.
+(AP) - Weeks after a Kentucky high school student says he was wrongly vilified following his interaction with a Native American protester, the state legislature is advancing a bill that would make it a crime to publish personal information of a child online with the intent to harass or intimidate.

 A Kentucky state Senate committee approved Senate bill 240 on Wednesday.
 It would make it a misdemeanor to publish minors' information such as a home address or the school they attend, known as "doxing."